 - Avoidance of diabetes related hospitalisation

-- Achievement of good glycaemic control to limit the risk of long term microvascular complications
+- Achievement of glycaemic control to limit the risk of long term microvascular

 - Integration into the school, social and working life of people in their age group